China: Xi visits Tibet for the first time as president | DW | 23.07.2021

 Some areas then became the Tibetan Autonomous Region and others were incorporated into China.
 Although the Dalai Lama has stayed in exile since 1959 and is currently based in India, Beijing still considers him a dangerous separatist leader.

-In 2008, the decades-old issue burst into the spotlight after anti-government protests turned into violence in Tibet.
+In 2008, the decades-old issue burst into the spotlight after anti-government protests became violent in Tibet.
 Tibetans gathered support from the international community as Beijing was the host city of the Olympics that year.

 rm/dj (Reuters, AP)